Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

 \subsection{Hecke correspondences for \'etale polarized group schemes}

-In this section, $R$ is a regular excellent Noetherian domain, $N \geq 3$ is an integer invertible in $R$, and $G$ is a polarized $N$-torsion group over $R$.
-We could use Jacobians of smooth proper curves that need not have geometrically connected fibres as in \cite[Section 1.5.2]{Studnia-thesis} to remove the assumption that $G$ is polarized, but it is not needed for our purposes here.
-Before doing so, we need to recall some elementary facts about pushforward functoriality on Picard groups, and refer to e.g. \cite[Appendix A.4]{Studnia-thesis} for the proofs.
+In this section, $R$ denotes a regular excellent domain, $N \geq 3$ is an integer invertible in $R$, and $G$ is a polarized\footnote{It is possible to remove this assumption by slightly extending the notion of Jacobian to non-geometrically connected curves (cf. e.g. \cite[Section 1.5.2]{Studnia-thesis} or \cite[Appendix A]{RSZB}), but this is not needed here.} \'etale $N$-torsion group over $R$.
+Let us first recall elementary facts about pushforward functoriality on Picard groups.

-\defi{Let $f: X \rar Y$ be a finite locally free morphism of schemes.
-The pushforward of $f$ on Picard groups is given by the rule }